Residency · Last updated 2 June 2026

 Driving in Gibraltar

-A full UK driving licence is accepted in Gibraltar without any conversion required.
-Gibraltar drives on the right side of the road, the same as Spain, which can take some adjustment if you are coming directly from the UK.
-Vehicle registration rules differ from the UK, and if you are bringing a UK-registered car you will need to look into local registration requirements for long-term residents.
+A full UK driving licence is accepted in Gibraltar without conversion required on arrival.
+Gibraltar drives on the right side of the road, the same as Spain, which takes some adjustment if you are coming directly from the UK.
+The DVLA Gibraltar office handles licence conversion for long-term residents.
+There is no immediate legal requirement to swap a UK licence on the day of arrival, but it is worth reviewing requirements once you are settled.

 Schools and Education